 We predict that membrane vesicle secretion is particularly important for the success of Mycobacterium tuberculosis (Mtb), an intracellular pathogen that establishes latent infection and causes TB (tuberculosis).
 Mtb infects lung macrophages and creates a niche for survival within modified phagosomes.
 We recently reported the exciting discovery of bacterial membrane vesicle (BMV) production by Mtb within the phagosomes of infected macrophages and the subsequent release of BMVs from infected cells into the extracellular environment (J Immunol, 2015).
 These vesicles contained Mtb lipoproteins and lipoglycans which promote immune evasion and survival.
 Our findings suggest that 1) BMVs transport Mtb virulence factors to host targets within the infected macrophage, and 2) BMVs may also traffic beyond the site of infection to further promote TB pathogenesis.
 Our current efforts are aimed at A) determining the mechanisms of BMV biogenesis which are currently unknown, and B) developing in vitro and in vivo models to study the functions of BMVs during Mtb infection.
 These studies may lead to new strategies for TB diagnosis (serum BMVs as biomarkers) and treatment (drugs that inhibit BMV secretion).

-Simmons DP*, Wearsch PA* Canaday DH, Meyerson HJ, Liu YC, Wang Y, Boom WH, Harding CV (2012).
+- Simmons DP*, Wearsch PA* Canaday DH, Meyerson HJ, Liu YC, Wang Y, Boom WH, Harding CV (2012).
 Type I interferon drives a dendritic cell maturation phenotype that allows continued class II MHC synthesis and antigen processing.
-J Immunol 188:3116-3126.
+J Immunol 188:3116-3126. *Co-first authorship

-Dong G*, Wearsch PA*, Peaper DR, Cresswell P and Reinisch KR (2009) Insight into MHC class I peptide loading from the structure of the tapasin/ERp57 heterodimer.
-Immunity 16:21-32.
+- Dong G*, Wearsch PA*, Peaper DR, Cresswell P and Reinisch KR (2009) Insight into MHC class I peptide loading from the structure of the tapasin/ERp57 heterodimer.
+Immunity 16:21-32. *Co-first authorship

-Wearsch, PA, Jakob CA, Vallin A, Dwek RA, Rudd PM and Cresswell P (2004) MHC class I molecules expressed with monoglucosylated N-linked glycans bind to calreticulin independent of their assembly status.
+- Wearsch, PA, Jakob CA, Vallin A, Dwek RA, Rudd PM and Cresswell P (2004) Major histocompatibility complex class I molecules expressed with monoglucosylated N-linked glycans bind calreticulin independently of their assembly status.
 J Biol Chem 279:25112-25121.